hidem1129-oss/Modular-Factory-System/Hardware/README.md

 This directory contains the hardware design files and documentation for the Modular Factory System.

-The hardware layer is organized as a set of modular PCBs that connect the Raspberry Pi 5 host, Raspberry Pi Pico-based control nodes, actuator and sensor interfaces, and monitored 5 V power distribution.
+The hardware layer is organized as modular PCBs that connect the Raspberry Pi 5 host, Raspberry Pi Pico-based control nodes, actuator and sensor interfaces, and monitored 5 V power distribution.

 ---